Invasive Plant

 About This Species

-This herbaceous annual species is often found growing in moist soils such as those around rivers, streams, and wetlands mainly in the Fraser Valley region.
-It is native to Asia.
+Smallflower touch-me-not (Small balsam) is an herbaceous annual species introduced from Europe and Asia that is often found growing in moist soils such as those around rivers, streams, and wetlands ecosystems.
 Although this species prefers moist soils, it is tolerant to a range of sun exposures, soil types, and climates, making it difficult to eradicate.

 How to Identify